History of the United States (1980–1991): After the Cold War

 Max Boot, another influential contemporary commentator on U.S. policy, argues that the very ambitious goals of the U.S. in the post–Cold War period are designed:

 to instill democracy in lands that have known tyranny, in the hope that doing so will short-circuit terrorism, military aggression, and weapons proliferation....This is an ambitious undertaking, the most successful examples of which are post–World War II Germany, Italy and Japan.
 In those cases, the U.S. Army helped transform militaristic dictatorships into pillars of liberal democracy—one of the most significant developments of the twentieth century."

 Economics

 Initially, Bush inherited an economy that continued the strong rally that had begun in the final months of 1982.
 However, the Federal Reserve continued with restrictive monetary policy, limiting economic growth in the late 1980s.
 When the 1990 oil price shock hit in mid-1990, consumer spending contracted and the economy entered recession.
 Unlike the early 1980s recession, the recession beginning in 1990 was relatively mild.
-Some of the hardest hit cities were in California and the Northeast, while much of the South was less affected.
+Some of the hardest hit areas were in California and the Northeast, while much of the South was less affected.